 These Seared Cabbage Wedges are an easy vegetable side dish with a zesty orange ginger tahini dressing.
+Serve this vegan cabbage recipe with a weeknight dinner or holiday meal.

 Happy Monday everyone!
 I spent this weekend relaxing, watching West Wing and the Winter Olympics, and celebrating our two friends’ recent engagement.
 It was a much needed series of events to rest and recharge after the Super Bowl weekend and a long week at work.